Blog

 Weatherization programs that combine these measures often see heating energy use drop around 10 to 18 percent.

 If your house has never had serious air sealing or insulation upgrades, this is your first major project in almost every planning scenario.
+The insulation upgrade hub walks the air-seal-first sequence in more depth, and the insulation ROI calculator lets you plug in your own square footage and rates to see the payback before you call a contractor.

 Step 3: decide on a budget and a timeline